emjayh8/data-integration-project/README.md

 # Data Integration ETL Project

 This project performs an ETL (Extract, Transform, Load) process on student data from a CSV file and loads it into a SQL Server database.
-* Used Docker to create remote SQL database.
+* Used Docker to create remote SQL database on Mac.
 Python virtual machine was used to run on remote database

 ## Features